 While many insurance policies are written in simplified language, they still contain some "legalese."
 If you have trouble comprehending the wording, ask your insurance agent or attorney to explain it to you in layman's terms.

-If your business premises are damaged by a fire or other peril, your company may have to shut down until the damage is repaired.
-Your business can't generate revenue if it isn't operating so a shutdown could be disastrous.
 You can help ensure your company survives an interruption by purchasing business income coverage.
-This coverage reimburses you for the income you would have earned if the loss had not occurred.
+Also called business interruption insurance, this coverage reimburses your company for the income it would have earned if the loss had not occurred.
 It also covers expenses you must continue to pay (like rent or electricity) whether or not your business is operating.

-For example, suppose that ABC Inc. manufactures candy.
-For tax reasons, ABC creates a subsidiary called XYZ Inc. ABC then transfers ownership of its factory building to XYZ.
-The owners of ABC purchase a liability policy that lists ABC as the named insured.
-They forget to include XYZ.
-An accident occurs at the factory, and XYZ Inc. is sued.
-Because XYZ is not listed on ABC's policy, ABC's insurer refuses to cover the claim.
+For example, suppose you own a company called ABC Inc. For tax reasons, you transfer ownership of all your business property to a newly-created subsidiary called XYZ Inc. Your liability policy that lists only ABC as the named insured.
+An accident occurs on your property, and XYZ Inc. is sued.
+Because XYZ is not listed on your policy, your insurer refuses to cover the claim.

 Similar problems can occur if business locations are omitted from a commercial property policy.
 Most property policies cover physical loss or damage to covered property at the premises described in the declarations.
 If damaged property is situated at premises not shown on the policy, the damage may not be covered.